AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 num_lines = b16(3) = 03
 ```
 ***
-###  9. Add "01" and base16 of "num lines" (03) value to the beggining of base16 value
+###  9. Add "01" and base16 of "num lines" (03) value to the beginning of base16 value
 ```
     0427150f030001050008001289001289001289ffd831ffd831001289001289001289 <---- before
 01030427150f030001050008001289001289001289ffd831ffd831001289001289001289 <---- after